Skip advert

 Advertisement - Article continues below

-We'd always advise having a good look at the online catalogue in advance so you get an idea of the cars you may be interested in.
-You should also get a feel for how much similar vehicles are selling for by checking online auction sites or used car pricing guides.
-They'll help you set a ballpark figure of how much you're willing to pay.
+You should also get a feel for how much similar vehicles are selling for by checking previous auction results or used car pricing guides.
+They'll help you set a ballpark figure of how much you should be willing to pay.

-Once the selling starts, vehicles are driven in to the auction hall one after another.
+Once the selling starts, vehicles are driven into the auction hall one after another.
 The car for sale stops in front of the rostrum and the auctioneer describes the car to the crowd.
+Some auction houses have static displays and will show a picture of the car on screens around the room.

 Advertisement - Article continues below